List of Supergirl characters: James Olsen / Guardian

-Alex Danvers-Olsen
+Alex Danvers

-Alexandra "Alex" Danvers (portrayed by Chyler Leigh as an adult; seasons 1-6; Jordan Mazarati and Olivia Nikkanen as a teenager with the latter also portraying her VR counterpart) is Kara's adoptive sister.
+Alexandra "Alex" Danvers (Chyler Leigh as an adult; seasons 1–6; Jordan Mazarati and Olivia Nikkanen as a teenager with the latter also portraying her VR counterpart) is Kara's adoptive sister.
 A brilliant scientist with a past as a party girl, she was hired by Hank Henshaw at the DEO after being arrested for drunk driving, in an effort to turn her life around and see potential in her.
 As Henshaw's protégée, Alex was personally trained by him in extensive combat, strategic tactics, and investigation after joining the DEO, eventually becoming his right-hand agent in the field.
 An exceptionally skilled combatant, marksman, tactician, and detective since, Alex tasks herself in providing rigorous training to Kara to decrease her reliance on her powers.
 Initially, like Kara, she becomes suspicious of the DEO and thus her own role upon learning of their father having worked there to protect Kara, but Alex ultimately learns that Henshaw is the Martian survivor J'onn J'onzz in shape-shifted disguise, whom her father (who she thought is dead) had rescued before his and the real Henshaw's deaths.
 After she is arrested and placed in custody for having known about J'onn, she and J'onn escape upon learning that her father is alive at Project Cadmus.
 She and J'onn are eventually pardoned by the President after they helped save the world from Non's attack with Kara and subsequently rejoin the DEO.
 Alex also obtains a kryptonite-powered exoskeleton from Non when she was under his mind control to fight Kara, which artificially enhances her strength and endurance when wearing it.
-She keeps the suit (however using another power source alternative Omegahedron) for later missions.
+She keeps the suit for later missions, while using a different power source, Omegahedron.

 In season two, Alex realizes her homosexuality and pursues a relationship with National City PD's detective, Maggie Sawyer.
 She also confides in Sawyer her secret that she is a DEO agent and occasionally works together.